 If you are diagnosed with heart disease, your doctor may recommend that you take immediate action to avoid a heart attack.
 The treatment for coronary artery disease varies depending on individual needs.
-UM St. Joseph's Heart Institute offers the latest interventional approaches.
+The Sandra R. Berman Heart Institute offers the latest interventional approaches.

 Cardiac catheterization is a special x-ray study of the heart and coronary arteries (vessels that supply oxygen-rich blood to the heart muscle).
 The purpose of cardiac catheterization is to help your doctor check the pumping function of the heart and to examine the coronary arteries and heart valves.